 Enrollment Policies

 Enrollment times assigned to University Special students depend on the classification.
 For fall and spring terms, it ranges from the first day of class to four weeks before the term begins.
-For summer term, a date in April or May is assigned.
+For summer term, a date in April (for most Special students) or May (Guest students) is assigned.

 Credit Load